JoshCheek/sinatra-fix_951/Readme.md

 If you want to understand why this fixes the issue, then you'll need to learn the Ruby Object Model.
-This is a class that [I teach](object-model-2httpsgithubcomjoshcheekruby-object-model), come and learn with us!
+This is a class that [I teach](object-model-2httpsgithubcomjoshcheekruby-object-model), come and learn with us at the [Turing School of Software and Design](http://turing.io/)!

 Installing
 ----------